Frimkron/hrbrt/readme.md

 that option.

 A choice response may optionally be followed by a go-to statement.
 This consists of the words `GO TO` in uppercase, followed by a section name, and optional trailing punctuation.
 The section names are case-insensitive.
-The go-to statement instructs the recipient which section to jump to next.
+The go-to statement instructs the recipient or viewing tool as to which section to jump to next.

 The response and go-to statement may flow onto multiple lines, each starting